-Higgins Rat Ranch Conservation Farm is located in Alberta Canada.
-During the winter, the temperature can drop as low as -45C.
-Specialist care is of course required and Tara tells us how she looks after her bantam ducks in these extremely cold conditions.
+Higgins Rat Ranch Conservation Farm is located in Alberta, Canada.
+During the winter the temperature can drop as low as -45C.
+Specialist care is of course required.
+I’m pleased to welcome Tara Higgins as a guest post this week to share her tips for looking after bantam ducks in these extremely cold winter conditions.

 This article is about what works for us in keeping our bantam ducks comfy and happy.
 Let’s face it, we’ve been smitten by Call Ducks and Indies; bantam breeds as opposed to standard sized ducks.
 One may keep about five Calls / Indies to one Rouen or Khaki Campbell or Runner duck in regards to facility size, feed amount, etc. We are not particularly fond of duck eggs, so egg production for consumption is not relevant to our situation.
 Ducks who produce lots of eggs must eat more food to manufacture these eggs.
 Our bantam ducks produce quite a lot of eggs as it is!

 Bantam ducks are small, hardy, easy to feed, require less space to contain, fun to look at, less mess, good resale value, less energy/resources exhausted in egg production, will set on their own eggs, make excellent mothers, good longevity, and very personable pets—our ducks “Roar” when they see Rick, knowing he brings them treats!